The 5 Blog Topic Categories For Interior Designers To Attract More Traffic & Convert New Clients

 Your clients have a problem that your services might or might not be the answer to.
 For example, their kitchen is 20 years old and they really want to remodel it.
 Or they just bought a new house and they are looking for someone to help them redecorate it to their taste.

 Usually, people haven't hired an interior designer before and they don't know the difference between an interior designer and an interior decorator.
-Or should they not bother with an interior designer and just let their contractor or architect do that part of the job as well?
+Should they not bother with an interior designer and just let their contractor or architect do that part of the job as well?
 Or can they do it themselves?

 GoogleSERP_InteriorDesigner Vs